HDFGroup/hsds/docs/kubernetes_install_aws.md

 2. Install and configure kubectl on the machine being used for the installation
 3. Run `kubectl cluster-info` to verify connection to the cluster
 4. Create a bucket for HSDS, using AWS cli tools or AWS Management console (make sure it's in the same region as the cluster)
-5. If you are using a VPC, veryify an endpoint for S3 is setup (see: <https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html>).
+5. If you are using a VPC, veryfy an endpoint for S3 is setup (see: <https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html>).
 This is important to avoid having to pay for egress charges between S3 and the Kubernetes cluster

-Create Kubernetes secrets
+Create Kubernetes Secrets
 -------------------------

 Kubernetes secrets are used in AWS to make sensitive information available to the service.